Alice Hill: Post-Government Work

 Hill is the David M. Rubinstein senior fellow for energy and environment at the Council on Foreign Relations, where she focuses on risks, consequences, and responses associated with climate change.
 She previously served as senior fellow for climate change policy at CFR.
-I In 2020, she was awarded the Public Voices Fellowship on the Climate Crisis, a collaboration between The OpEd Project and the Yale Program on Climate Change Communication.
+In 2020, she was awarded the Public Voices Fellowship on the Climate Crisis, a collaboration between The OpEd Project and the Yale Program on Climate Change Communication.

 Prior to joining the Council on Foreign Relations, Hill served as a research fellow at Stanford University's Hoover Institution.

 Hill chairs the California Department of Insurance Working Group tasked with making recommendations to ensure the availability of private insurance in California, which is the sixth largest insurance market in the world, in the face of growing climate risk.

-Hill is a Member of Boards of Directors and Audit Committees of the domestic subsidiaries of Munich Re Group and a board member of the Environmental Defense Fund.
+Hill is a Member of Boards of Directors and Audit Committees of the domestic subsidiaries of Munich Re Group, a board member of the Environmental Defense Fund, and a board member of the University Corporation for Atmospheric Research.
 Hill is also a founding board member of the Council on Strategic Risks.
 In 2017, she was honored for her work with the President's Award from the National Institute of Building Sciences.

 Hill previously served as Chair of the Governing Board of National Cathedral School, from which she graduated, and was a member of the Board of the Protestant Episcopal Cathedral Foundation, which oversees the four institutions on the National Cathedral Close, including the National Cathedral.

 Books

 Hill authored The Fight for Climate After COVID-19, published by Oxford University Press in 2021.
 The Fight for Climate After COVID-19 "draws upon our collective experience with the global pandemic to create a blueprint for climate preparedness, including marrying mitigation and adaptation efforts."

 Hill also co-authored with Leonardo Martinez-Diaz Building a Resilient Tomorrow, published by Oxford University Press in 2019.

 While squarely confronting the scale of the risks the world faces because of climate change, Building a Resilient Tomorrow focuses on solutions—some gradual and some more revolutionary—currently being deployed around the globe.

+The Rockefeller Foundation has twice awarded Hill its Bellagio Center Residency Fellowship.